haquema/makers-javascript-fndamentals/contents/2-discovering-js.md

 ## Exercise: returning values

+/** EDU
+  This exercise is intended to show that implicit returns are not possible in JS — as opposed to Ruby, for example.
+  They might get bitten by that on a few times, but some more exercises along the way will try to reinforce this.
+**/

 1. In `node`, define a function `add` that takes two arguments and return their sum, so we can run the following:
 ```javascript
 // If your function is correct, it should give the following results in the REPL: